 If you have a group of friends or family members who own iPhones it's easy to send group messages.
 This means you don't have to send the same message to each person individually, you can message them all at once - and best of all, any replies will go to everyone in the group.

 - Open the Messages app.

 - From the conversations view, tap the square icon at the top right.

-- Start typing the names of a friend, and select it when autosuggested.
+- Start typing the name of a friend, and select it when autosuggested.
 Then start typing another, and so on.

-- As long as all the names stay blue you will be able to send the message as a group chat, and any replies will go to everyone on the list.
+- As long as all the names stay blue you'll be able to send the message as a group chat, and any replies will go to everyone on the list.

 You can also add a new person to a group chat that had already started.
 Here's how: